yyanyee/ip/docs/README.md

 ```

 ## Listing All tasks
-The `list` command allows you to add a task with a specific deadline (in the yyyy-mm-dd format).
+The `list` command allows you to list all tasks in the task list.
 ```
 list
 ```